 Sending out the first package of materials to international participants.
 Note that communication and confirmation of host country participants is solely the responsibility of the host country.

 Co-chairing plenary sessions of the workshop and closing session with conclusions.

+Publication of presentations online following the workshop

 As long as resources are available, the JRC-JRC-MAHB will also take responsibility for the publication of workshop results.